Shwetabhk/pg-orm/README.md

 ## Contributions

 The repository is not actively accepting contributions.
-Please reach out to shwetabh002@gmail.com for any help or create and issue on github.
+Please reach out to shwetabh002@gmail.com for any help or create an issue on github.

 ## License